-6.8.1 Allow the system to warm up and manipulate the control thermostat to ensure the burner switches from high to low & then to off and vice versa (scale range covers approx. 45°C-85°C).
+6.8.1 Allow the system to warm up and manipulate the control thermostat to ensure the burner switches from 'on' to 'off' and vice versa (scale range covers approx. 45°C - 85°C).

 6.9 REGULATING THE CENTRAL HEATING SYSTEM